Alex61NN5/easy-share/README.md

-# easy-share
+# Easy Share 🚀

-> Demo for easy-social-share-links
+> Demo for easy-social-share-links and also a good place to generate social share links.

 ## Build Setup